HubertKozubek/HubertKozubek/README.md

 - 🔭 I’m currently working on my science degrees 😄
 - 🌱 I’m currently learning web design, to enhance the appearance of my projects
-- ⚡ Fun fact: I'm also intrested in pshychology and illusion 🎩♦️♠🔮✨
+- ⚡ Fun fact: I'm also intrested in psychology and illusion 🎩🃏🔮✨

 ## Languages and Tools